Ominous March of a Virus

 In this Special Report, YaleGlobal offers essential information on the spread and prevention of SARS and an exploration of the impact of the disease around the world.

 What is SARS?

-Severe Acute Respiratory Syndrome (SARS) is an acute form of pneumonia.
-The initial symptoms of SARS include a fever, sometimes with body aches, headaches, or other signs of discomfort.
+Severe Acute Respiratory Syndrome is an acute form of pneumonia.
+Initial symptoms include a fever, sometimes with body aches, headaches, or other signs of discomfort.
 In the first week of onset, SARS patients may also experience a dry, non-productive cough.
-In severe cases, patients may need to be placed on artificial respirators in order to breath.
+In severe cases, patients may need to be placed on artificial respirators.
 According the US Centers for Disease Control and Prevention and the World Health Organization, people who contract SARS may not experience symptoms for up to 10 days after contracting the virus.

 The Spread of SARS

-Thus far, investigations have shown that SARS is spread mainly through droplet transmission.
+Investigations showed that SARS is spread mainly through droplet transmission.
 For example, if someone with SARS coughs or sneezes into the air, the droplets expelled could infect another person if inhaled.
-Another possible mode of transmission is by simple contact with objects that have become contaminated.
+Another possible mode of transmission is by simple contact with contaminated objects.